rahul-verma/joyofpython/JoPT-2Day/Workbook.md

   return object1
 ```

+The critical part to notice is that Python marks blocks using indentation unlike curly braces or begin & end markers in other languages.
+In other languages, it is suggested that you indent a child block for readability.
+Python in this matter imposes it on you and the code does not run without proper indentation.
+Depending on your school of thought, you might like or disklike this.

+You can indent using a tab or a fixed number of spaces.
+No agreement exists on which is better.

 A function can take 0 or more arguments.
 The names 'arg1', 'arg2' etc are available as names within the function body.
 The function can return one or more objects.
 If no return statement is supplied, then it returns None (which is eqivalent of NULL in other languages)

 Once defined, you can call this function just like built-in functions.